 I have been affiliated with Penn since 2004, first as a clinical research coordinator for islet cell transplantation in endocrinology and later as a genetic counselor and outreach coordinator in oncology.
 I have also collaborated on ELSI studies at Penn's Center for the Integration of Genetic Healthcare Technologies and Children's Hospital of Philadelphia.

 My research interests cut across the medical humanities into more applied research on how diagnostic technologies are integrated into clinical practice.
-I am interested in how patients, providers, policy-makers, and payers make sense of diagnostic and screening technologies and how said technologies impact or define patient populations.
+I am interested in how patients, providers, policy-makers, and payers make sense of diagnostic and screening technologies and how said technologies impact or define patient populations and patient and provider experience.
 More broadly, I am interested in illness experience, patient communities, and risk concepts and conditions within clinical medicine as well as the ethical, legal, and social implications of the Human Genome and Human Microbiome Projects.
-In terms of disciplines, my interests span bioethics, history of genetics, history of medicine, disability studies, medical anthropology, and genetic counseling.
+In terms of disciplines, my interests span bioethics, genetic counseling, disability studies, and medical anthropology.

 Young JL, Werner-Lin A, Mueller R, Hoskins L, Epstein N, Greene M. Following BRCA1/2 mutation-positive women during their reproductive years: a longitudinal case series.
 Journal of Psychosocial Oncology 35(4): 393-408, 2017.

 Walser S; Werner-Lin A; Mueller R; Miller VA, Biswass S, Bernhardt B. How do providers discuss the results of pediatric exome sequencing with families?
 Personalized Medicine 14(5): 409-422, 2017.